 In an effort to make a more cohesive Springbank community, a decision was made by Council to amalgamate the three existing plans into one comprehensive document.
-The general vision of the land use strategy from the original plans has been retained, while other policies have been updated to reflect modern standards.
+The combined vision and land use strategy from the original plans has been retained, while other policies have been updated to reflect modern standards.